Get App

 • Ultimate Feminine Power (Shakti Peetha): She is one of the most vital Shakti Peethas, believed to be where Goddess Sati’s yoni (womb/reproductive organ) fell.
 This makes her the ultimate symbol of divine feminine energy, creation, and fertility.

 • Goddess of Desire & Fulfilment: Her name literally means “she who fulfils desires.”
-Worshippers believe she grants wishes related to love, marriage, progeny, prosperity, and overall success in life.
+Worshippers believe she grants wishes related to love, marriage, children, prosperity, and overall success in life.

 • Celebration of Menstruation: Unlike many traditions, Kamakhya celebrates the natural process of menstruation (during Ambubachi Mela).
 Thus, viewing it as a powerful, creative, and regenerative force of Mother Earth.
 This challenges societal taboos.

 • Tantric Significance: Kamakhya is a supreme centre for Tantric practices.
-Tantric practitioners seek her blessings to gain spiritual wisdom, mystical powers, and overcome life’s obstacles.
+Hence, practitioners seek her blessings to gain spiritual wisdom, mystical powers, and overcome life’s obstacles.

 • Protection & Healing: Many believe that worshipping Kamakhya Devi protects from negative energies.
 Additionally, it helps in removing black magic and aids in healing various ailments.

-• Spiritual Liberation: For serious seekers, she represents the path to spiritual liberation and a deeper connection with the cosmic creative force.
+• Spiritual Liberation: For serious seekers, she represents the path to spiritual liberation and a deeper connection with the divine creative force.

 Ambubachi Mela: The Tantric Fertility Festival of India

-The Ambubachi Mela is widely known as a Tantric fertility festival, due to its deep connection with the Kamakhya Temple.
+The Ambubachi Mela is widely known as a Tantric fertility festival, due to its deep connection to the Kamakhya Temple.
+The following briefly explains the significance of the Ambubachi Mela.

 • Feminine Power & Fertility: At its heart, the Mela celebrates Goddess Kamakhya’s annual menstruation.
 This symbolises Earth’s fertility and regenerative power, directly linking to natural and human fertility.